pokt-network/pocket-network-protocol/ADRs/ADR0007-remove-tx-indexer.md

 ### Option 1: Remove TxIndexer Submodule

 Leveraging some of the features gained by the recent switch to using [Pocket's SMT fork](https://pkg.go.dev/github.com/pokt-network/smt), the `TreeStore` can present an efficient interface for membership proofs, exclusion proofs, and can fulfill the transaction indexing functionality while reducing the complexity necessary to manage updates to the trees in the `TreeStore`.
+This is a more involved solution than Option 2, but represents one possible conclusion to the decision made in Option 2: Providing a HandleTransaction function that would update the trees and index the transaction, allowing for savepoints and rollbacks to be managed by the `TreeStore` and essentially nesting the current `TxIndexer` under the TreeStore's responsibility.
+This reduces the number of submodules but at the cost of increasing the amount of complexity that the `TreeStore` handles.

-It turns the three step persistence application process into a two step process, and ensures that the primary source of truth is the `TreeStore` and that the `Postgres` store reflects the committed view of the underlying `TreeStore` and not the other way around.
+It reduces the number of components in the block application process, and ensures that the primary source of truth is the `TreeStore`. `Postgres` reflects only the committed view of the `TreeStore` and not the other way around.

 ```mermaid
 classDiagram